Preparing Your Business to Survive Disaster

 Your Emergency Plan

-What you will do if disaster strikes during the work day?
+What will you do if disaster strikes during the work day?
 How will you keep your employees safe?
-Map an evacuation route and meeting place in the event of a fire or a building closure.
+Map an evacuation route and meeting place in case of a fire or a building closure.
 Think about how you and your employees will communicate with family or friends in the event that telecommunications and infrastructure are affected.

 How Will You Keep Your Business Operational Post-Event?